orbs-network/orbs-network-go/README.md

 ### Test types

-* Slow tests:

-  ##### E2E tests
+#### E2E tests (slow)

 > End-to-end tests check the entire system in a real life scenario mimicking real production with multiple nodes.
 It runs on docker with several nodes connected in a cluster.
 Due to their nature, E2E tests are slow to run.

 * The tests are found in [`/test/e2e`](test/e2e)
 * Run the suite from project root with `go test ./test/e2e`

-  ##### Integration tests
+#### Integration tests (slow)

 > Integration tests check the system adapters and make sure they meet the interface contract they implement.
 For example connection to a database or network sockets.

 * The tests are found per adapter (per service), eg. [`/services/gossip/adapter`](/services/gossip/adapter)

-* Fast tests:

-  ##### Acceptance tests
+#### Acceptance tests (fast)

 > Acceptance tests check the internal hexagon of the system (it's logic with all microservices) with faster adapters that allow the suite to run extremely fast.

 * The tests are found in [`/test/acceptance`](test/acceptance)
 * Run the suite from project root with `go test ./test/acceptance`

-  ##### Component tests
+#### Component tests (fast)

 > Component tests check that a single service meets its specification while mocking the other services around it.
 They allow development of a service in isolation.

 * The tests are found per service in the `test` directory, eg. [`/services/transactionpool/test`](/services/transactionpool/test)

-  ##### Unit tests
+#### Unit tests (fast)

 > Unit tests are very specific tests that check a single unit or two.
 They test the unit in isolation and stub/mock everything around it.

 * The tests are found next to the actual unit in a file with `_test.go` suffix, eg. `sha256_test.go` sitting next to `sha256.go`

 ### Testing on Docker

 All tests run automatically when the Docker images are built.
 The script `./test.sh` is part of the Docker build.

-* Run `./docker-build.sh && ./docker-test.sh` to build all images and run E2E tests in a dockerized environment.
+* Run `./docker/build/build.sh && ./docker/test/test.sh` to build all images and run E2E tests in a dockerized environment.

 * The logs for all E2E nodes will be placed on your machine under the `./logs` directory of the project (and will be overridden on every E2E run).